regen-network/regen-ledger/x/group/README.md

 Any member of a group can submit a proposal for a group account to decide upon.
-A proposal consists of a set of messages that will be executed if the proposal passes as well as any comment associated with the proposal.
+A proposal consists of a set of messages that will be executed if the proposal passes as well as any metadata associated with the proposal.

 ## Voting

 There are four choices to choose while voting - yes, no, abstain and veto.
 Not all decision policies will support them.
-Votes can contain an optional comment.
+Votes can contain some optional metadata.
 During the voting window, accounts that have already voted may change their vote.
 In the current implementation, the voting window begins as soon as a proposal is submitted.